Jabher/agregate/README.md

 User.register()

 async function main () {
-    const user = new User({first_name: 'John', last_name: 'Doe'})
+    const user = new User({first_name: 'John'})
+    user.last_name = 'Doe'
     await user.save()
     const [resolvedUser] = await User.where({first_name: 'Jonh'})
     resolvedUser.debug() // => {first_name: 'John', last_name: 'Doe', uuid: '###', created_at: ###, updated_at: ###}
 }
 ```

-Yes, UUIDv4 is used instead of primary key.
+UUIDv4 is used instead of primary key.
 But you can ignore it (unless you're trying to hack the lib)
-Created_at and updated_at can be used for sort.
+Created_at and updated_at can be used for sorting purposes.

 ## API